A Slave Cemetery Discovered

 A Final Resting Place

 An agreement between the state and the developer led to the bodies of 60 individuals being reinterred at The Hermitage in 2009.
-The Hermitage agreed to be the final resting place because of the slaves’ history with Rachel Jackson’s family.
+The Hermitage agreed to be the final resting place because of the enslaved’s history with Rachel Jackson’s family.

 Our Peace, Follow the Drinking Gourd: Enslaved Memorial

-Perhaps no song is more closely associated with the Underground Railroad than “Follow the Drinking Gourd,” which slaves would sing to teach them how to find and follow the North Star, one of the stars in the Little Dipper, to freedom.
+Perhaps no song is more closely associated with the Underground Railroad than “Follow the Drinking Gourd,” which the enslaved would sing to teach them how to find and follow the North Star, one of the stars in the Little Dipper, to freedom.
 To memorialize these enslaved people, The Hermitage commissioned a memorial that was erected just outside the Hermitage Church.
 Funded by the Cracker Barrel Foundation, Our Peace, Follow the Drinking Gourd stands as a memorial for these individuals while at the same time providing a place for everyone to reflect upon the continuing legacy of slavery.

 Aaron Lee Benson, Professor of Art, Sculpture/Ceramics at Union University in Jackson, Tennessee, designed the memorial.
 He used Polaris, the North Star, and Ursa Minor, the Little Dipper constellation, as central components to symbolize not only the navigation of the enslaved to freedom but also for us to navigate peace in our own lives and our world.